werxqq0/IntCode/README.md

 # IntCode

-Just a new, based on python Code Editor making for fun
+Just a new, based on Python Code Editor making for fun.
+For now, supports only Python!

 have source code, and feel free to contributing anything you want into the main page! :)